My Favorite Paris Hotels

 Looking at staying in Paris for 2-4 weeks in May/June.
 We have stayed before, most recently last year for 5 days in 9th arrondisement and we loved it.
 Where would be a great area to stay without the tourist sights as we have done these previously?
 We are mid to late 60’s and love walking, day and night, obviously use metro and buses.
 Love food, wine, markets.
 Been to Le Baron Rouge and loved the Marche d’Aligre and the covered market Marche Beauvau.
 Would really appreciate any ideas or feedback.
 Still deciding on how long to stay.
 We have stayed in smaller towns, villages and other cities in France but have never done a long stay in Paris.

 There are many great areas to stay in Paris that aren’t too touristy.
-The 11th is really popular.
+I love the 11th.
 With parts of it bordering the Northern Marais, you’re still central enough to walk lots of places while being in an area known as a foodie destination and its low key vibe.
 If you don’t mind being further out, the 18th/Montmartre is a bit more residential but still close to good transport.
 Montmartre in general has a village like feel to it and the areas around Abbesses or Lamarck-Caulaincourt are particularly nice.
 And if you liked the 9th, there are a few different areas you might like.
 The best is near Rue des Martyrs (a fantastic street known for its food and restaurants) and on Friday nights there’s a good farmer’s market at the park at Anvers.

 Dave,